 Complementary Food and Drinks

-Indian food, of course!
+Of course, you can enjoy this black chai masala tea as a Starbucks alternative to perk up your morning, or warm up in the afternoon.
+But it’s also fun to serve with Indian food!
 A good suggestion is to serve this with a mild korma or with veggies (eggplant is a good choice) in a rich tomato sauce.
-Avoid spicy foods with this if you don’t like a lot of heat as the chai tea is spicy and will thus make spicy foods even spicier!
+Avoid spicy foods with this beverage you don’t like a lot of heat.
+The chai tea is spicy itself and will make spicy foods even spicier!

 The longer the spices brew, the better, so if you have time, allow the spices to sit for an hour or two before adding in the black tea.
 The black tea is the ingredient in this drink that shouldn’t be brewed any longer than for what the recipes calls.